 Serve them with dips

-Think up new ways to serve lunch box veggies with dips.
+Think up new ways to serve lunchbox veggies with dips.
 For example, in one container, pack cooked broccoli with a wedge of lemon.
 Pair it with grated Parmesan for dipping.
 Match carrot and celery sticks with avocado pureed with fresh lime and salt.
 Double down on veggies with a creamy sweet potato dip paired with peppers.
 Blend a leftover, roasted sweet potato with cinnamon, nutmeg and a pinch of salt.
 Or make things easy with single-serve packaged guacamole, hummus, or ranch dressing!

 Bake them into chips

 Sweet potatoes, apples, carrots, beets, kale … many veggies and fruits can be sliced thin and baked into chips with a coating of oil, plus a sprinkle of salt or other spices.
 Or make them cheesy!
 Try baking breaded zucchini chips with panko breadcrumbs and freshly grated Parmesan cheese.